myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 Board Overview
 --------------

-The heart of the LimePSB-RPCM carrier board is Raspberry PI Compute Module 4 or Compute Module 5 which may be used to transfer digital data between the CM4/5 and mPCIe board while performing data processing.
-The block diagram for LimePSB-RPCM board is as shown in Figure 3.
+The heart of the LimePSB RPCM carrier board is Raspberry PI Compute Module 4 or Compute Module 5 which may be used to transfer digital data between the CM4/5 and mPCIe board while performing data processing.
+The block diagram for LimePSB RPCM board is as shown in Figure 3.

 .. figure:: images/LimePSB-RPCM_v1.2_diagrams_block.png
   :width: 600

   Figure 3.
-LimePSB-RPCM v1.2 carrier Board Block Diagram
+LimePSB RPCM v1.2 carrier Board Block Diagram

-LimePSB-RPCM board picture with highlighted connectors and main components are presented in Figure 4 and Figure 5.
+LimePSB RPCM board picture with highlighted connectors and main components are presented in Figure 4 and Figure 5.

 .. figure:: images/LimePSB-RPCM_v1.2_top_components.png
   :width: 600

   Figure 4.
-LimePSB-RPCM v1.2 board top connectors and main components
+LimePSB RPCM v1.2 board top connectors and main components

 .. _target1:

 .. figure:: images/LimePSB-RPCM_v1.2_bot_components.png
   :width: 600

   Figure 5.
-LimePSB-RPCM v1.2 board bottom connectors and main components
+LimePSB RPCM v1.2 board bottom connectors and main components

 Board components are described in the Table 1.